junghan0611/spacemacs/layers/+completion/auto-completion/README.md

 ```

 `jk` is a good candidate for
-`auto-completion-complete-with-key-sequence` if you don\'t use it
+`auto-completion-complete-with-key-sequence` if you don't use it
 already.

 Snippets directories